What's the deal with fertility vitamins for men?

 For example, if you are experiencing erectile dysfunction and struggling with sexual function rather than sperm quality, count or motility, it may be best to see your GP for advice on how to treat this.

-Consulting a fertility specialist may also be helpful if you need help on your fertility journey.
+Consulting a male fertility specialist may also be helpful if you need help on your fertility journey.

 Trying for a baby is exciting and we want you to boost your chances of doing so.